twiddlingbits/twr-wasm/docs/gettingstarted/firstwasm.md

 The two easiest ways to run your `index.html` web page locally are:

 ### Run a local web Server
-You can run a local server.
-Copy the file [server.py](https://github.com/twiddlingbits/tiny-wasm-runtime/blob/main/examples/server.py) from the examples folder to your project folder.
+You can run a local server to view your helloworld program.
+Copy the file [server.py](https://github.com/twiddlingbits/tiny-wasm-runtime/blob/main/examples/server.py) from the examples folder to your project folder where your index.html resides.
 Execute with the shell command `python server.py`.

 ### VS Code launch.json
 Alternately, you can launch chrome without a local web server.
 Add an entry similar to this to your `launch.json`.
 Adjust the `file` and `cwd` lines to be correct for your project.